AndriiKot/English/README.md

 The flight to Milan departs from gate 5.
 The flight to Warsaw departs from gate 3.

-I like
-You watch
-They sleep
-We travel

-He
-She  s/es
-It

-s, ss, x, sh, ch, o

 I don't like reading
 I don't like clubs.
 I don't like crowds.